citysciencelab/cosi-prototype/README.md

 # Prototype for CoSI – Cockpit for Social Infrastructure

 The CoSI protoype was developed in 2019 by the CityScienceLab as a proof of concept.
-The prototype is a sophisticated web-GIS application currently evolving towards a planning support system for social infrastrcuture planners.
+The prototype is a sophisticated web-GIS application currently evolving towards a planning support system for social infrastructure planners.

 ![CoSI Video](https://drive.google.com/uc?export=view&id=1ABGo_bBoE5uny4XcFliBhZcMwl8oUy8z)